Policies and Procedures

 Parents/carers will have access to their child’s records and will be consulted in respect to the care given.

-Parents/carers will have the opportunity to review their child’s progress on a regular basis with the Nursery staff.
+Parents/carers will have the opportunity to review and discuss their child’s progress with key workers, during termly parent’s evenings.

 Parents/carers will be informed of any meetings, workshops or training opportunities.